AddressVia V. Cavallaro 13 CefalùSee nearby area

 With panoramic views of Caldura Bay and Rocca of Cefalù, Hotel Kalura has direct access to a private beach and platform off which to swim.
 It offers a pool with diving board, a tennis court and a scuba diving school.

 Mediterranean-style rooms at the Kalura are air conditioned and include satellite TV, a safe and minibar.
 All have a balcony and most overlook the sea.

 Breakfast can be enjoyed while admiring the Sicilian coastline.
 Local specialities are served at the restaurant, along with a list of over 80 Sicilian wines.

 In spring and autumn, there are walking and cycling tours while yoga, art and photography classes are available from March to November.
 There are bikes to rent and free parasols and deckchairs at the beach and swimming platform.

 The property is 2 km from Cefalù centre.
 Free parking is provided and you are 10 minutes' drive from the A20 Motorway.

 Please note you must climb a short staircase to access the hotel restaurant and terrace.

-Apart from a few loose rocks there is nothing left of the Il Castello, a Norman castle that once crowned the rock's peak, or the Arab...
+Apart from a few loose rocks there is nothing left of Il Castello, a Norman castle that once crowned the rocky peak above Cefalù, or the...

 Tempio di Diana

-The 4th-century Tempio di Diana provides a romantic getaway for young lovers.
+Dating to the 4th century BC, the Tempio di Diana's crumbling remains provide a romantic getaway for young lovers.